+Brands get their market entry strategy wrong all the time.
 Starbucks failed to get its pricing right before opening up in Tel Aviv.
 Uber massively overestimated the demand for a cheap taxi alternative in Seoul.
 After launching in Myanmar, Facebook was blindsided when its platform quickly became a propaganda tool.
-(We could go on).
+We could go on…

-These examples are reminders that no brand is immune to blunders and setbacks when moving into a new market.
-To tip the prospects of success in your favour, you need a disciplined plan, backed by thorough research.
+As you can see, no brand is immune to blunders and setbacks when moving into a new market.
+To tip the prospects of success in your favour, you need a disciplined market entry strategy, backed by thorough research.

-Like any plan, you need a set of clearly defined outcomes.
-In other words, a market entry plan needs to set out what you are attempting to achieve, the steps needed to achieve it, and what success looks like for each of those steps.
+Successful market entry strategies are founded on clearly defined outcomes.
+You must set out what you are attempting to achieve, the steps needed to achieve it, and what success looks like for each of those steps.
 Key elements here include the following:

 - The business rationale for the initiative